 - 1 tablespoon butter

-- 1 teaspoon lemon oil or extract, optional
+- Optional: 1 teaspoon lemon oil (or extract)

 In a medium saucepan, whisk the sugar and cornstarch together.